 More than 47 million people in the U.S. live in areas with limited access to dental care.
 S. 3016 seeks to improve oral health by breaking down barriers to care.

-The bill will allow organizations to qualify for oral health grants to support activities that improve oral health education and dental disease prevention and develop and expand outreach programs that facilitate establishing dental homes for children and adults, including the elderly, blind and disabled.
+The bill, sponsored by Sens.
+Booker, Cassidy, Hirono and Scott, will allow organizations to qualify for oral health grants to support activities that improve oral health education and dental disease prevention and develop and expand outreach programs that facilitate establishing dental homes for children and adults, including the elderly, blind and disabled.

 There are many states leading with effective models for the ER referral program.
-When a patient shows up at the emergency room with a dental problem, they are given a list of dentists who have agreed to see the patient.
+When a patient shows up at the emergency room with a dental problem, they are given a list of dentists or connected with a dental case manager who can connect the patient with a dentist who will treat them.
 An appointment is made for the patient and when the dentist sees and treats the patient, the hospital reimburses the dentist.
 The Action for Dental Health Act will help more hospitals and local dentist set up referral programs such as this.
+These programs also decrease opioid prescribing by hospitals for tooth pain as more patients receive dental care which decreases their disease severity.